AMC Javelin: 1974

 The 1974 model year AMC Javelins included upgraded front and rear bumpers with standard bumper guards.
 An optional enlarged bumper guard system was required in California, Georgia, Maryland, and North Carolina.
 Front disc brakes became standard equipment while radial tires became optional.
+The AMX versions included F70x14 raised white letter tires with optional E60x15 white letter tires with 15-inch slot style wheels optional.
 The functional cowl-induction fiberglass hood that was previously part of the 'Go Package' of performance options was no longer available for 1974, tho its non-functional twin remained the standard hood on Javelin-AMX versions.
 Some very-late-production Javelin-AMXs came with the base, flat steel hoods when inventory of the cowled hoods ran out.

 Engines featured induction-hardened exhaust valve seats, and all could use regular, low-lead, or no-lead gasoline.
 The output of the 401 CID V8 dropped by 20 hp.
+The 232 CID I6 with three-speed manual transmission on the floor was the base combination in the Javelin, with 258 CID and automatic shifter on the column optional.
+The 304 CID V8 became standard for the AMX model with optional two- or four-barrel 360 CID.
+The four-barrel versions of the 360 CID and 401 CID engines were available with floor or console-mounted four-speed manual transmissions.
+Javelins with the 304 CID were rated at 150 hp with 245 lb·ft of torque and capable of quarter mile ET of 17.5 seconds, which was competitive in 1974.

-A new seatbelt interlock system prevented the car from being started if the driver and a front passenger were unbuckled.
+Front bucket seats received additional foam padding to improve comfort.
+A new three-point lap-and-shoulder belt design with an interlock system prevented the car from starting if the driver and a front passenger were unbuckled.
 Lawmakers repealed this safety feature due to public opposition.